maolro/raldamain/en/rules/ranks/Bloodlines/plantilla de fuego.md

 ## Rank I

-You gain Resistance 1 to physical damage.
+You gain resistance 2 to physical damage and unlock ranks in elemental fire magic

 <u>Heat Adaptation:</u> You are immune to extreme heat and high temperatures.
 You have fire resistance equal to your Fire Template rank.